-On the way down to the main entrance to the central tower, we also quickly went through Osaka Castle Meusum (as our kids were too young and impatient to understand the history).
+On the way down to the main entrance to the central tower, we also quickly went through Osaka Castle Museum (as our kids were too young and impatient to understand the history).

 The miniature figures show the scenes from the folding screen depicting the Summer War of Osaka.

 After seeing the samurai worriers, my son wanted to take a picture with the cannon.